saasmanual/website/src/content/moving-to-aws/index.md

 ### Generating the TOC on the landing page.

-On the landing page you see a tiled list of topics which SaaS Manual aims to cover over time.
+On the landing page, you see a tiled list of topics which SaaS Manual aims to cover over time.
 In Markdown you can write plain HTML but that seemed like a maintenance nightmare.
-Instead I wrote a simple plugin which renders this TOC on any page where I would use the "TOC directive": `::toc`.
+Instead, I wrote a simple plugin that renders this TOC on any page where I would use the "TOC directive": `::toc`.
 If you are curious about how this plugin works, [have a look here](https://github.com/saasmanual/website/tree/main/src/lib/toc).

 ### Having a floating image.